Quince vs. Jenni Kayne Cashmere: I Tested These Nearly Identical Cardigans with Way Different Prices

 TOTAL: 91/100

-After I got my Quince’s cashmere cardigan, I was immediately struck with how heavy the sweater felt.
-A Quince rep explained that this season, select pieces of its cashmere collection have been re-tooled with softer yarn and with 20 to 25 percent more cashmere, giving the sweater tiger tension to retain its shape, as well as improved piling performance.
-The color I got, beige, is the ideal neutral tone, with a touch of warmth so that it doesn’t look washed out against my skin.
+After I got my Quince’s cashmere cardigan, I was immediately struck with how heavy the sweater felt—that's what I'm looking for in a cashmere garment, because it means a piece has great quality and dependable warmth.
+A Quince rep explained that select pieces of its cashmere collection have been updated with softer yarn and with 20 to 25 percent more cashmere, giving the sweater tiger tension to retain its shape, as well as improved piling performance.
+The color I got, oatmeal, is the ideal beige tone, with a touch of warmth so that it doesn’t make me look washed out against my skin.
 The double-knit edges of the sweater are reinforced, as are the button holes, so I can tell it’s not going to become frayed with use.
 For such a delicate item as a cashmere sweater, I was able to tie it around my waist during a hot afternoon, and then when I went to put it on again, it wasn’t stretched out.
 The weight of the knit is, to me, unprecedented at this price point, and so it was super warm and felt more like a light jacket.
 The cut is oversized, so keeping that in mind, I’d recommend ordering your usual size.
 (Note to petites and cropped sweater fans: Check out the Quince cropped cashmere cardigan for $120.)
 Some of the colors—such as the faded denim and the brown—seem a bit dowdy, but there are plenty of gorgeous neutrals like the oatmeal one I wear, ivory and teak, a khaki-brown hue.

 Quince vs. Jenni Kayne cashmere cardigan review: Jenni Jayne sweater test